-Each student enrolled in Barberton High School must have emergency information entered into InfoSnap.
+Each student enrolled in Barberton High School must have emergency information entered into Final Forms.
 Carefully complete the space for emergency numbers of people the office could contact in the event of an illness or emergency.
 These people will be contacted only in the event that we cannot contact the parent/guardian.
 If you have a medical condition, which could require emergency attention, please notify the Attendance Office.
 Questions about prescribed medication that needs to be taken during the school day may be referred to the Attendance Office.
-Students may receive discipline for not completing Infosnap information by September 29, 2017.